lomesh2312/Library_Lite/README.md

 •⁠  𝗦𝗲𝗮𝗿𝗰𝗵 𝗙𝘂𝗻𝗰𝘁𝗶𝗼𝗻:
 Find any book fast by searching title, author, genre, or availability.
 Never waste time looking through long lists or physical logs.

+•⁠  ⁠Reports:
+Generate visual and tabular reports for book usage, overdue returns, and penalties.
+Reports can be daily, weekly, or monthly, giving a fast overview of library health and usage patterns.

+•⁠  ⁠Dashboard:
+See at-a-glance metrics—total books, books on loan, overdue returns, and fast access to common actions.

+•⁠  ⁠User/Admin Panel:
+Manage user profiles and admin settings for added security and customization.